kxynos/embedded_hacking/hardsploit/installation-macOS-cmd.md

 brew install ruby@2.6
 ```

 Once the installation is complete you will need the following lines.
 Keep these in a note someone for future use.
-You will needs these later and when ever you are running **Hardsploit**.
+You will needs these later and whenever you are running **Hardsploit**.
 They are needed for libusb support.

 ```bash
 export PATH="/usr/local/opt/ruby@2.6/bin:$PATH"